klarna/klarna-mobile-sdk/docs/migration/MigrationGuide.md

 ## Android

 ### Migrating from 1.x.x to 2.x.x - Overview
 In version 2.0.0 changes were made to the API to make Klarna In-App SDK easier to use and faster to integrate.
-Method names were been changed to be more self explanatory and a step in the integration process was removed to make it even faster and simpler.
+Class and method names were changed to be more self explanatory and a step in the integration process was removed to make it even faster and simpler.

 Below are the changes required when migrating an existing application from Klarna In-App SDK 1.x.x to 2.x.x.
 Note that the code samples below are in Kotlin but the same changes applies if you have a Java application.